Modern Foreign Languages (Spanish)

 • Enable all children to discover and develop an appreciation of a range of writing in the language studied

-• Develop an enthusiastic and positive attitude to other languages and language learning
+• Developing an enthusiastic and positive attitude to other languages and language learning

-• Increase cultural understanding by learning about different countries and their people and customs
+• Increasing cultural understanding by learning about different countries and their people and customs

-• Develop tolerance and understanding of speakers of other languages and cultures
+• Developing tolerance and understanding of speakers of other languages and cultures

-• Support oracy and literacy, both in Spanish and in English which has benefits across the whole curriculum
+• Supporting oracy and literacy, both in Spanish and in English, which has benefits across the whole curriculum

-• Support and celebrate the international dimension and help children to become global citizens
+• Supporting and celebrating the international dimension and helping children to become global citizens

 Spanish Curriculum Implementation